jahahjahajaha/discord-channel-deleter-bot/README.md

 ## 🌐 Website

-A companion website for the bot is available in the `/website` directory.
+A companion website for the bot is available in the root directory.
 You can host it on GitHub Pages:

 1. Fork this repository
 2. Go to repository Settings → Pages
-3. Set the source to "main" branch and folder to "/website"
+3. Set the source to "main" branch and folder to "/"
 4. Your website will be available at `https://yourusername.github.io/discord-channel-manager`

 The website provides detailed information about the bot, usage instructions, and setup guides.